The cemetery in Millbrook Parish is split into two sections:

 To reserve a burial plot please scroll down to the bottom of this page and complete the relevant form.

-The fee is £125.00 for a Grant of Exclusive right of burial for a period of 75 years.
+On receipt of the payment and relevant paperwork an Exclusive right of burial for a period of 75 years will be issued.

 The terms of purchase are detailed below: